hassio-addons/addon-nut/README.md

 #### Option: `shutdown_hassio`

-When this option is set to `True` on a UPS shutdown command, the Hassio system will be shutdown.
-When set to `False` only the addon will be stopped.
+When this option is set to `true` on a UPS shutdown command, the Hassio system will be shutdown.
+When set to `false` only the add-on will be stopped.
 This is to allow testing without impact to the system.

+#### Option: `list_usb_devices`

+When this option is set to `true`, a list of connected USB devices will be displayed in the add-on log when the add-on starts up.
+This option can be used to help identify different UPS devices when multiple UPS devices are connected to the system.

 #### Option: `remote_ups_name`